viveksoundrapandi/book_app/README.md

 ## Coverage
 Coverage reports are run using pytest and exported as HTML files inside htmlcov/ directory(For easy access)

+## Integration
+All endpoints are tested via postman and the collection is added to the repository for easy getting started

 ## Accessing containers
 ```
 docker exec -it book_db_1 psql -Upostgres